 Lynne McSweeney – Owner – Yoga Teacher

 Lynne’s long-time love affair with yoga led her to open Savannah Yoga Barre , where she hopes others will come to grow and develop their own personal practice .
 For Lynne, finding yoga was like coming home.
 Beginning with Power Yoga classes to suit her desire to stay challenged in her workout routine, Lynne eventually left all others behind to study and practice only yoga.
 During the last 16 years, she has studied with Baron Baptiste, Bryan Kest, David Life and Sharon Gannon, Manuso Manos, Bobbie Goldin, Doug Keller, and others.
 Her varied experiences on the mat provide her students with a well-rounded practice based on proper alignment.
 Lynne loves teaching seasoned yogis as well as introducing newbies to the practice.
-Being a big music fan, dating back to the early 60s and the Beatles, you’re sure to hear some of your favorite songs in Lynne’s classes.
-Blending old with new, don’t be surprised to hear the Beatles, Black Keys, MC Yogi, Bach, Red Hot Chili Peppers, Marvin Gaye, Nina Simone, and DJ Drez all in the same playlist.
-Lynne’s greatest desire is to create a welcoming space where you get on your mat and be a part of the amazing yoga community in Savannah.
-When she’s not on the mat, Lynne enjoys spending time with her husband, children and 4 grandkids, or curling up with a good book or a movie… and giving her cat, Kaboodle, plenty of scratches.
+Lynne’s greatest desire is to create a welcoming space where you get on your mat and immediately feel you’re part of our amazing yoga family.
+Being a big music fan dating back to the early 60s and the Beatles, you’re sure to hear some of your favorite songs in Lynne’s classes.
+Blending old with new, don’t be surprised to hear alt-3, Chet Faker, Fatoumata, Phosphorescent, Bach, Red Hot Chili Peppers, Marvin Gaye and Etta James all in the same playlist.
+When she’s not on the mat, Lynne enjoys spending time with her husband, children and 4 grandkids, curling up with a good book or a movie, listening to amazing music… and giving her cat, Kaboodle, plenty of scratches.

 Kendall Beene – Yoga Teacher

-Kendall Beene-Crowder, RYT-200, has been formally practicing yoga for 15 years and teaching for 7.
+Kendall Beene, RYT-200, has been formally practicing yoga for 15 years and teaching for 7.
 Certified to teach through the Asheville Yoga Center, she has studied over the years with Stephanie Keach, Asha Wolf, David Swenson, and Baron Baptiste.
-In addition to teaching group classes, Kendall teaches private lessons, which she loves dearly because they offer the opportunity to cater to the needs of the individual student and reveal yoga’s true power as a healing modality.
+Kendall believes that with an established practice, yoga’s true power as a healing modality is revealed.
 Kendall is also a certified prenatal yoga instructor and is passionate about empowering women to take ownership of their birth experience and educate themselves about the process of bringing life into the world.
 She has taught yoga to babies, children, teens, athletes, diabetics, deaf students, elders, and everyone between, so she truly believes there is a way for anyone alive to feel better through the practice of yoga!
 A yoga ambassador for the clothing company Lululemon Athletica, Kendall is one of the instructors of the free classes in their showroom.
 Kendall’s group classes are physically powerful, challenging and uplifting all at once, lightly infused with the teachings that she is learning by the bucketful in her own practice on and off the mat.
 Kendall’s mission is to help people live their lives in the fullest possible expression, and in her own practice to embody this mission, she is gratefully learning how to lighten up, play more, and worry less!

 Mary Crouse began dancing at age three, and continued dancing, cheering, choreographing, and performing through college.
 Along with her love of dance, her other passion was music.
 Mary attended Troy University on a vocal scholarship studying music and dance.
 Being part of 4 collegiate choirs, the university spring dance team, fall dance competitions and step shows, and regularly choreographing for various groups has given her the ability to create an effective, yet fun ballet barre based class.
-Her goal is to give you a low impact, yet effective 55 minutes to work your body like a ballerina.
-Great music, challenging choreography, and personal attention to perfect your form–this class is your time to focus on perfecting your form, lengthen and tone your body, and feel proud of the work you have done when class is over.
+Her goal is to give you a low impact, yet effective practice to work your body like a ballerina.
+Great music, challenging choreography, and personal attention to form–this class is your time to focus on perfecting your form, lengthening and toning your body.
+Feel proud of the work you have done when class is over.